Art-Sells/Arells/Build-Notes.md

 - - - (current) number of email created, date, time, etc
 - - - chart

+## Loading Modules & all words/components in all pages
+- All of them fade in and out (same as modules and pages in vavity.info)

 ## After Test
 - Save VavityCodeBase architecture Offline (for testing) and online version (for deployment)